bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 They wouldn't do this.
 Yeah.
 ROAST kind of is, so yeah, what the FROST people did is they realized that the reason why those old protocols are so complicated is that they have robustness built in.
-So basically the main idea of, I shouldn't say this because like I also had this nice idea of having a two-round scheme, but one of the main design decisions in FROST was basically, okay, just get rid of this robustness property, and then suddenly everything becomes much simpler.
+So basically the main idea of, I shouldn't say this because I also had this nice idea of having a two-round scheme, but one of the main design decisions in FROST was basically, okay, just get rid of this robustness property, and then suddenly everything becomes much simpler.
 And ROAST is now an idea to add robustness again to FROST, but in a really different manner.
 The idea of ROAST is really like it starts FROST sessions in a clever way.
 So I mentioned that when you run a FROST session, it might happen that you pick the wrong subset of signers and then the protocol will get stuck.
-And ROAST doesn't actually fix this directly, but ROAST now is a clever way of starting a new session of the protocol, such that in the end, you know that you only start at most like a linear number of sessions.
+And ROAST doesn't actually fix this directly, but ROAST now is a clever way of starting a new session of the protocol, such that in the end, you know that you only start at most a linear number of sessions.
-I think you need, like if N and T are the parameters, you need like N minus T plus one sessions at most.
+I think you need, if N and T are the parameters, you need N minus T plus one sessions at most.
-And this is a way where you can, in some sense, get the best of both worlds in the sense that if everyone is online and willing to sign, then like your first first session that you would start would complete and you get this nice two-round property.
+And this is a way where you can, in some sense, get the best of both worlds, in the sense that if everyone is online and willing to sign, then the first first session that you would start would complete, and you get this nice two-round property.
-But if you are under attack or maybe some of the signers is offline or some of the signers are offline, then you spend a few more rounds, but you can still run the, like get the signature within a reasonable amount of time.
+But if you are under attack or maybe some of the signers is offline or some of the signers are offline, then you spend a few more rounds, but you can still run the... like get the signature within a reasonable amount of time.
 This is the main idea of ROAST, or the main thing it achieves.

 Speaker 2: 00:16:38